 How has IPT Expanded Over The Years?

-At the point when the Government rises the tax, insurance suppliers pass this to their clients.
+At the point when the Government raises the tax, insurance suppliers pass this to their clients.

 Reasons To Pay IPT: